prabsaransingh05/prabsaransingh05/README.md

 <h2 align="center"> 👨‍💻 WhoAmI</h2>
 <p align="center">

 I'm a Computer Science Undergrad.
 I'm passionate about technology and I love to learn about technology.
-Iam interested in Artificial Intelligence and looking forward to do specialization in it.
+I am interested in Artificial Intelligence and looking forward to do specialization in it.
 I am an instant go getter in multiple tasking challenges.
 I always try to be innovative & creative in my work with skills of out of box thinking.

 <ul style="list-style-type: none;">